mirage/mirage-www/tmpl/wiki/packages.md

 - make development and releasing of individual components as quick and as easy as possible
-- use a similar structure across the Mirage suite of components to make it easier for new people (and automated tools) to work across more than one component at a time
+- use a similar structure across the MirageOS suite of components to make it easier for new people (and automated tools) to work across more than one component at a time